16 Best Ecommerce Platforms & Online Store Builders in 2024

 What is an eCommerce platform?

-An eCommerce platform is a software solution that helps people to set up and manage an online store.
+An eCommerce platform is a business software solution that helps people to set up and manage an online store.
 It provides tools to handle the different aspects of selling online, like creating product listings, managing inventory, processing payments, and more.

 Comparison of eCommerce platforms